synthetic-microstructures/synthetmic/README.md

 ```

 ## References
 If you use this package in your research, please refer to the link to this project.
-Additionally, cite the paper that backs the the implemented algorithms as follows:
+Additionally, please consider citing the following paper:
 ```bibtex
 @article{Bourne01112020,
 author = {D. P. Bourne and P. J. J. Kok and S. M. Roper and W. D. T. Spanjer},